Cohabitation agreement lawyer in Central Texas

 - Guaranteed date nights.

-- Requirements pertaining to wills, trusts, life insurance, etc.
+- Requirements are about wills, trusts, life insurance, etc.

 - Clarification of financial arrangements (who pays what and when) and more.

 If you are unmarried and living together, or the partner of a wealthy individual, it’s worth your time to discuss the ins and outs of cohabitation agreements with an experienced family law attorney.
-He or she can explain how cohabitation agreements work and the steps necessary to help ensure the agreement is enforceable in the state of Texas.
+He or she can explain how cohabitation agreements work, and the steps necessary to help ensure the contract is enforceable in Texas.